jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

-she had grown in the last few minutes, and she jumped up in such a hurry that she tipped over the jury-box with the edge of her skirt, upsetting all the jurymen on to the heads of the crowd below, and there they lay sprawling about, reminding her very much of a globe of goldfish she had accidentally upset the week before.
+she had grown in the last few minutes, and she jumped up in such a hurry that she tipped over the jury-box with the edge of her skirt, upsetting all the ju- rymen on to the heads of the crowd below, and there they lay sprawling about, reminding her very much of a globe of goldfish she had acciden- tally upset the week before.
-‘Oh, I _beg_ your pardon!’ she ex- claimed in a tone of great dismay and began picking them up again as quickly as she could, for the accident
+‘Oh, I beg your pardon!’ she ex- claimed in a tone of great dismay and began picking them up again as quickly as she could, for the accident